 - Do Not Restart: Do not attempt to restart a faulted rail after it has been shut down. - Restart Up To N Times: Attempt to restart a faulted rail up to 14 times after it has been shut down.
 The time between restarts is measured between when the rail enable pin is deasserted (after any glitch filtering and turn-off delay times, if configured to observe them) and then reasserted.
-It can be set between 0 and 1275 ms in 5-ms increments. - Restart Continuously: Same as Restart Up To N Times except that the device continues to restart until the fault goes away, it is commanded off by the specified combination of PMBus OPERATION command and PMBUS_CNTRL pin status, the device is reset, or power is removed from the device. - Shut Down Rails and Sequence On (Re-sequence): Shut down selected rails immediately or after continue-operation time is reached and then sequence-on those rails using sequence-on dependencies and T_ON_DELAY times.
+It can be set between 0 and 1275 ms in 5-ms increments.
+Under voltage faults only have a maximum of 1 restart as an option. - Restart Continuously: Same as Restart Up To N Times except that the device continues to restart until the fault goes away, it is commanded off by the specified combination of PMBus OPERATION command and PMBUS_CNTRL pin status, the device is reset, or power is removed from the device.
+This option is not available for under voltage faults. - Shut Down Rails and Sequence On (Re-sequence): Shut down selected rails immediately or after continue-operation time is reached and then sequence-on those rails using sequence-on dependencies and T_ON_DELAY times.